Atlanta Beltline: As railroad rights-of-way

 Though not considered a "belt line" railroad, the Beltline also uses right-of-way from the former Atlantic Coast Line Railroad for the Westside Connector Trail and the northernmost portion of Segment 4 of the Westside Trail.

+The horror movie HIDE & SEEK 3 will also be filmed on the Atlanta Beltline.
+The Atlanta Beltline is said to be a huge part of the movie's plot.